 Tourist Shuttle Bus

-Jeju Island is well serviced and connected with local buses.
+Jeju Island is well connected with local buses.
 Buses 820-1 (clockwise loop) and 820-2 (counter-clockwise loop) act as a kind of tourist shuttle bus since they pass all major attractions and highlights.
-You can buy a one-day pass – cost-effective and budget means of getting around.
+You can buy a one-day pass – a cost-effective and budget means of getting around.

 Hire a Driver or Book Day Trips